tetsushijp/AEP-Hands-on-Labs/labs/retail/Foundations/CJA.md

 1. Now let's create a Summary Number visualization for the "Sessions" and "People" metrics.
 <p> 2.
 We could go through the same process, but instead we'll duplicate the Total Sessions summary number visualization, rename it and lock it to the desired metric. </p>
-   <p>   a.
-Hover your mouse over the top center of the "Total Session" summary number visualization and right-click when you see the mouse change to the crosshairs icon, to bring up the menu.</P>
+      -	Hover your mouse over the top center of the "Total Session" summary number visualization and right-click when you see the mouse change to the crosshairs icon, to bring up the menu.
-   <p>   b.
-Click on Duplicate Visualization to make a duplicate copy of the "Summary Number" visualization that we just created.</p>
+      - Click on Duplicate Visualization to make a duplicate copy of the "Summary Number" visualization that we just created.
-    <p>  c.
-Duplicate it again.</p>
+      - Duplicate it again.

 <kbd><img src="./images/CJA-FIGURE14.png"  /></kbd>

 3. We now have 3 instances of the "Total Events" summary number visualization.</p>
-      a.
-Drag one copy to the right of the first instance and drag the other copy next to that one.</p>
+      - Drag one copy to the right of the first instance and drag the other copy next to that one.</p>
-      b.
-Click on the number under the "Sessions" metric in the Base KPIs Trended table.</p>
+      - Click on the number under the "Sessions" metric in the Base KPIs Trended table.</p>
-      c.
-Click on the round dot in the top left corner of the Total Events (2) Summary Number visualization to bring up the Data Sources Settings menu.<p>
+      - Click on the round dot in the top left corner of the Total Events (2) Summary Number visualization to bring up the Data Sources Settings menu.<p>
-      d.
-Deselect the "Lock Selection" to unlock it from the "Events" metric.
+      - Deselect the "Lock Selection" to unlock it from the "Events" metric.

 4. Because the "Sessions" metric is selected in the "Base KPIs Trended" table, and the duplicated Summary Number has been unlocked, the Summary Number visualization will now be tied to the "Sessions" metric.
-      a.
-Click on the "Lock Selection" checkbox again to now lock it to the "Sessions" metric.
+      - Click on the "Lock Selection" checkbox again to now lock it to the "Sessions" metric.
-      b.
-Click on "Total Events (2)" in the duplicated Summary Number visualization and name it "Total Sessions" to match the metric it represents.<p>
+      - Click on "Total Events (2)" in the duplicated Summary Number visualization and name it "Total Sessions" to match the metric it represents.<p>
-      c.
-Click on the number under the "Sessions" metric in the Base KPIs Trended table.
+      - Click on the number under the "Sessions" metric in the Base KPIs Trended table.
-      d.
-Then click on the round dot in the top left corner of the Total Events (2) Summary Number visualization to bring up the Data Sources Settings menu.<p>
+      - Then click on the round dot in the top left corner of the Total Events (2) Summary Number visualization to bring up the Data Sources Settings menu.<p>
-      e.
-Deselect the "Lock Selection" to unlock it from the "Events" metric.
+      - Deselect the "Lock Selection" to unlock it from the "Events" metric.

 5. Because the People metric is selected in the Base KPIs Trended table, and the duplicated Summary Number has been unlocked, the Summary Number visualization will now be tied to the People metric.
-      a.
-Click on the "Lock Selection" checkbox again to now lock it to the People metric.<p>
+      - Click on the "Lock Selection" checkbox again to now lock it to the People metric.<p>
-      b.
-Click on "Total Events (3)" in the duplicated Summary Number visualization and name it "Total People" to match the metric it represents.<p>
+      - Click on "Total Events (3)" in the duplicated Summary Number visualization and name it "Total People" to match the metric it represents.<p>

 <kbd><img src="./images/CJA-FIGURE15.png"  /></kbd>